• Skip to primary navigation

 I have long since been a fan of pudding cookies, and as it turns out, so are all of you.
 Our classic chocolate chip pudding cookies have gone viral on social media for good reason.
 And this chocolate pudding cookie recipe is just the same, but with tons of chocolate flavor.

-This is going to be your new favorite cookie if you're a fan of soft and chewy chocolate chip cookies and chocolate.
+This is going to be your new favorite cookie (along with pistachio pudding cookies) if you’re a fan of soft and chewy chocolate chip cookies and chocolate.
 This recipe is the chocolate version of classic chocolate chip cookies.
 Death by chocolate version to be exact.

 Here's Why You'll Love Chocolate Pudding Cookies